A dog with diarrhea is not fun for the human, nor the pet. These are things you can do yourself to help your dog's diet.

 1. Bland Diet

 Your dog might be reacting to the dog food you are feeding him.
 For example, it may be too high in protein or not agreeable to your dog's digestive system, and sudden dietary changes can also cause stomach upset.
+Puppies need high protein puppy food, but it older dogs might find it too much to handle.

 Take away your dog's regular food for a day and feed him a bland diet such as boiled white rice, boiled chicken or turkey, scrambled egg, cottage cheese, or potato skins.

 You can also give your dog Gatorade or Pedialyte to drink to help replenish electrolytes.
+Just make sure to read the label carefully!
+Xylitol poisoning is common and deadly to dogs, and can be found in more than just candy canes.

 2. Flax/Chia Seeds